 While at GM, Mr. Doyle established GM's Executive Development Curriculum; facilitated Executive Global Task Teams in India, Indonesia, Thailand, England and Australia; and served as the Corporate Liaison on Leadership and Strategy to the US Army War College and the National Defense University.
 As an adjunct professor, he has taught Engineering Administration at the University of Detroit's Graduate School of Engineering, Organization Behavior at The University of Michigan Dearborn's School of Business and Business Strategy at Oakland University's School of Business Administration.
 Dr. Doyle holds a B.S. in Mathematics and Physical Science from Eastern Michigan University, a Master's Degree in Applied Statistics and Research Methodology from Wayne State University, and a Ph.D. in Organizational Behavior from the University of Michigan.

-John Chrisekos, Jr. has over 25 years of global automotive experience in advanced manufacturing engineering, supplier development, supplier quality, purchasing program management, negotiation expertise, competitive assessment, and cost engineering.
+John Chrisekos, Jr. has acquired global automotive experience since 1993 in advanced manufacturing engineering, supplier development, supplier quality, purchasing program management, negotiation expertise, competitive assessment, and cost engineering.
 His expertise includes program management, operations management and material cost reduction.

 Prior to IntelliCosting, John was employed by General Motors Corporation and served in a number of positions within Engineering, Program Management, Strategic Planning, Telematics, Purchasing, and Powertrain.